schrum2/MarioDiffusion/README.md

 Average minimum edit distance (amed) calculates the edit distance for each level in a levelset against a levelset.
 We calculate amed self, where the min edit distance is calculated for each level against the remaining levels in the set, and amed real, where the min edit distance is calculated for each level in a levelset against the entire real levelset that was used to generate the level.

-All amed plots and calculations - as well as broken feature generatsion plots - can be run like this
+All amed plots and calculations - as well as broken feature generation plots - can be run like this
 ```
 cd batch
 plot_metrics.bat